IGGoncalves/PhysiCOOL/docs/getting_started.md

 ```

 - Run the Python script by calling `python run_model.py` from your PhysiCell folder;
-- Open the `output` folder that it contains the output files for the simulation.
+- Open the new `temp` folder that it contains the output files for the simulation.

 #### Reading results